encX/GitLabKit/CONTRIBUTING.md

-# How to contribute to GitLab Runner Admin?
+# How to contribute to GitLabKit Runner Admin?

 ## Dev environment setup
 ### Prerequiresite